 Photo by Faiz Prasla on Unsplash

 It’s time for New Year’s resolutions and even your house is making a list.
-Check out the things your house wishes you would do this year.
+Check out 12 things houses wish everyone would do this year.

 1. Install Smoke & Carbon Monoxide Detectors